fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Get-AzureRMVMSqlServerExtension.md

 This command gets the virtual machine named ContosoVM22 on the service Service08 by using the Get-AzureRmVM cmdlet.
 The command passes the results to the current cmdlet by using the pipeline operator.

-The current command gets the settings of the ssNoVersion IaaS Agent on that virtual machine.
+The current command gets the settings of the SQL Server IaaS Agent on that virtual machine.

 ### Example 3: Get the settings of specific SQL Server version
 ```